 Water spills onto low lying area roads south of Springfield...possibly cutting off access to some areas...particularly near Durbin and Snyderville.
 Locations along the river upstream in Champaign and Logan Counties also experience flooding in lowland areas.
 Some evacuations may be necessary in low lying communities along the river.

 Both banks of the Mad River overflow near Springfield.
+Water spills onto West First Street in Springfield township near the river.
 Flood waters approach several homes to the southwest of Springfield.
 In addition...the Mad River experiences widespread flooding in Champaign County near the river.